Skip To Main Content

 School Equipment

-Students are responsible for all school equipment issued to them.
+Student-athletics are responsible for all school equipment issued to them.
 Athletic uniforms, both practice and game, are supplied for the sole purpose of athletic participation.
 This equipment is not to be used for any other purpose.
 When the season is completed all school equipment is to be returned to the school.
 There are no exceptions to this policy.
-Students who violate this policy are subject to school rules, the Athletic Code, and may be referred to law enforcement.
+Student-athletes who violate this policy are subject to school rules, the Athletic Code, and may be referred to law enforcement.
+Students, who wish to wear a uniform for pictures, need a coach's approval first.
+Any such pictures are to be taken in good taste and with pride.
+Remember, any time you wear Broadalbin-Perth attire, you are representing yourself, your family, your school and all those that have worn our school colors before you.

 Senior Night or Day Ceremonies